-This store could be a delight for many but also possibly a bit confusing for some people.
-Have you ever been to a cafe or other similar store and wondered what’s GOOD, what’s BAD, what should I order (and why), what big idea should be into or know about?
-Wouldn’t you like to have some INFORMATION regarding what to order or what you may need to stay away from in terms of calorie count and possibly taste.
+This restaurant can be a delight for many, but can also be a bit confusing for others.
+Have you ever been to a cafe or similar restaurant and wondered what’s GOOD, what’s BAD, what should I order, and why?
+Wouldn’t you like to better understand what you should stay away from in terms of calorie count and possibly taste.
 Yes, people may have different taste preferences, however in terms of your health, the calorie counts and overall nutritional value provided DO NOT LIE!!
-What we eat and drink can also be linked to obesity and the World Health Organization has acknowledged the increase in obesity over the years and also the fact that 65% of the world’s population are located in countries where people die from being overweight rather than being underweight .
-Hence, there is a big health concern regarding what we consume, including certain summer drinks at our favourite stores.
+What we eat and drink is commonly linked to obesity.
+The World Health Organization has acknowledged the increase in obesity over the years, and also the fact that 65% of the world’s population are located in countries where people die from being overweight rather than being underweight .
+This is a really good reason to be mindful of what we consume, including summer drinks at our favorite restaurants.

-No, do not let the GREEN TEA association of the Tazo Frappuccino fool you.
+Do not let the words, GREEN TEA, fool you.

-This drink, with it’s tempting green colour as the next hype of summer, can contain as much sugar as a typical can of soda.
-This is certainly NOT ideal!!!
+This drink can contain as much sugar as a typical can of soda.
+This is certainly NOT ideal.
 Instead, seek a Tazo Iced Green Tea which contains no calories.
 Also, drinks that contain syrups are most likely high in sugar as well.
-Most of these calories are empty calories.
-Hence, as MUCH as is feasibly, it is BEST to stay away from the drinks that have high sugar content.
-Others have noted these layered sugar drinks too and referred to them as sugar bombs .
-In addition to doing nothing for YOUR WAISTLINE, sugar could also be linked to inflammation and chronic pain.
+Most of these calories are empty calories, so it is BEST to stay away.
+These layered sugary drinks are often referred to as sugar bombs .
+In addition to doing nothing for YOUR WAIST LINE, sugar has also been linked to inflammation and chronic pain.

-2. The High Fat Drinks.
-Just like sugar, there are non-healthy fats which could add calories but no value.
-Also, there could be incidents of chronic pain and inflammation around the joints from food items like margarine as a result of the trans or hydrogenated fats and if certain Starbucks drinks contain similar unhealthy fats, its best you STAY AWAY from these drinks.
+Just like sugar, there are non-healthy fats that add calories, but no real nutritional value.
+If certain Starbucks drinks contain unhealthy fats, its best you STAY AWAY from these drinks.
 These fats are also not forgiving in terms of calorie count.
-Imagine filing up your recommended daily calorie range with a single drink from Starbucks!!!
+Imagine filling up your recommended daily calorie range with a single drink from Starbucks!

-So, stay away from high calorie drinks like the high fat options at Starbucks.
-Some of these high fat drinks have calories counts that can be comparable with burgers such as a typical Big Mac burger.
-Incredible, right!!!
-Indeed, you do not want to be drinking a Big Mac or a double cheeseburger.
-As another example, the Double Chocolaty Chip Frappuccino can contain as high as 520 calories and as much as 23 grams of fat!
-WOW!!
+So, stay away from high calorie, high fat options at Starbucks.
+In fact, some of these high fat drinks have calorie counts that are comparable with a Big Mac burger.
+For example, the Double Chocolaty Chip Frappuccino can contain up to 520 calories and as much as 23 grams of fat!
+WOW!
 Some of these unhealthy drinks have so much fat content that you could actually taste or feel the fat as you sip the drink.
-I KNOW … not a flattery thought!
-The gooey contents of some of these high fat drinks may taste good when passing your taste palette but can provide serious health implications when the body digests or tries to digest these food items.
-So, seek drinks with reduced fat and calorie counts.
+The gooey contents of some of these high fat drinks may taste good when passing your taste palette, but can have serious health implications when the body digests or tries to digest them.
+Ideally, seek drinks with reduced fat and calorie counts.

 - Shaken Iced Passion Tango Tea.
 This tea has zero calories.
 Can you believe it?
-Good stuff!!!
 You’ll also notice that alternatives to the low nutrient Frappuccinos include a variety of teas.
-Thus, keep this option handy when choosing what to order at Starbucks.
+Keep this option handy when choosing what to order on your next Starbucks stop.

 - Iced Americano Drink.
 With about 10 calories per drink, the iced Americano Starbucks drink is a divine way to cool down and relax.
 You get a refreshing drink without the added baggage of unneeded calories.
 What could be better than that?

 - Iced Skinny Latte.
 This drink comes with about 70 calories.
 What more can I say?
-Healthier, light and definitely aligned with summer!
+Healthier, light, and definitely perfect for summer!

-Do you know that you can take back your power and control, especially over the not so nutritionally recommended drinks that Starbucks has to offer?
+Do you know that you can take back control, especially over the not so nutritionally recommended drinks that Starbucks has to offer?

-One way to do this is to seek ways to reduce the quantities of sugar, fat and milk that some of these drinks normally contain.
-Most stores acknowledge that people want HEALTHIER options and make allowances or provisions for this as well by creating drink alternatives.
+One way to do this is to look for ways to reduce the quantities of sugar, fat and milk that some of these drinks normally contain.
+Most stores acknowledge that people want HEALTHIER options and make allowances or provisions for this by creating drink alternatives.
 For example, asking for skimmed varieties could reduce the overall calorie count in the drink.
-Thus, do not be AFRAID to ask for a healthier option of a particular drink.
-Where such healthier options may not immediately exist, enough people asking for an alternative may provoke the company to actually create one … You have MORE POWER than you think.
+Do not be AFRAID to ask for a healthier option of a particular drink.
+Healthier options may not currently exist, but enough people asking for an alternative may provoke the company to actually create one.
+You have MORE POWER than you think.

-So keep seeking those healthier alternatives at STARBUCKS and we’ll probably see additional, healthier drinks introduced on the menu!
-The healthier the options on the Starbucks menu are, the less likely that your body will suffer from inflammation and other chronic conditions.
+So keep asking for those healthier alternatives at STARBUCKS and we’ll probably see additional, healthier drinks introduced on the menu!
+The healthier the choices you make at Starbucks, the less likely that your body will suffer from inflammation and other chronic conditions.
 Being knowledgeable about superfoods that lead to increased overall health could also assist you in making healthier selections when ordering drinks at Starbucks.

-Summer is a time to have fun and let loose a little …. still it does not mean that we should go overboard with high sugar, high fat or high milk contents.
+Summer is a time to have fun and let loose a little, but that does not mean that we should go overboard with high sugar, high fat, and high calories.
 Additional ways to make your Starbuck drink selections healthier include passing on certain ingredients entirely.
 For example, pass on the whipped cream and do not seek an alternative.
 Omit the sugar entirely by asking for an unsweetened version of the drink.
-Yes to non-fat, no whipped cream, no sugar drinks … and your health will most likely thank you for it!
 Sometimes, the worst drinks for your waistline at Starbucks could actually be considered to be liquefied desserts.
-NOW ….
-THINK about this for a minute … doesn’t that put a whole other spin on things when you think about the drinks in this perspective.
-Hold this though when you’re about to order your next Starbucks summer drink and it might help keep you on the straight and healthy path!
+Doesn’t that put a whole other spin on things?
+Hold this thought when you’re about to order your next Starbucks summer drink and it might help keep you on a straight and healthy path!

-Want to find other ways you can eat healthy while eating superfoods then check out the Best Foods That Rapidly Slim & Heal In 7 Days program here:
+Want to find other ways you can eat healthy while eating superfoods?
+Check out the Best Foods That Rapidly Slim & Heal In 7 Days program here:

 Rick Kaselj, MS